Physician Assisted Suicide (PAS)

 assisted suicide: A Canadian polling firm, COMPAS, conducted a poll

 from 2002-NOV-16 to 19, asking Canadians a variety of questions, ranging

 from abortion access to the legalization of prostitution.
-Physician
+They found that physician

-assisted suicide is supported by 55% of Canadian adults; it is opposed by
+assisted suicide was supported by 55% of Canadian adults; it was opposed by

 ask 'should you allow something', no matter what it is, sounds like an